6JoeB/word-of-iroh/README.md

 # word-of-iroh

-Forum web app built using the MERN stack
+Social media  web app built using the MERN stack

 Sign up to start posting and connecting with the community